kyscott18/numoen-example-arbitrage/README.md

 ### Improvements

-- [ ] Calculate the slippage that will occur on the external market
+- [ ] Calculate the price impact that will occur on the exchange we are arbing with instead of assuming a fixed amount
-- [ ] Don't query the subgraph every time
+- [ ] Don't query the subgraph every time because updates are infrequent and this is slow
+- [ ] Websockets is much faster for data querying
-- [ ] Determine whether trading on V2 or V3 is more profitable
+- [ ] Determine whether trading on V2 or V3 is more profitable rather than just trading on V3 if V2 doesn't succeed
 - [ ] Account for gas when deciding whether to arb or not